rhys-vdw/ts-auto-guard/README.md

 ## Usage

-Annotate interfaces in your project. ts-auto-guard will generate guards only for interfaces with a `@see {name} ts-auto-guard:type-guard` property.
+Annotate interfaces in your project. ts-auto-guard will generate guards only for interfaces with a `@see {name} ts-auto-guard:type-guard` JSDoc tag.

 ```ts
 // my-project/Person.ts